 Details later emerged of the final, terrifying moments before the 777 impacted the runway, as one of the pilots attempted to initiate a go-around realising the aircraft was coming in too low and too slow.

 But it was too late.
-The planes undercarriage impacted the sea wall, before the fuselage slammed down onto the runway.
-Both engines, the tail and horizontal stabilisers were sheared off as the jet spun 360 degrees before coming to rest by the side of runway 28L.
+The plane’s undercarriage impacted the sea wall before the fuselage slammed onto the runway.
+Both engines, the tail and horizontal stabilisers, were sheared off as the jet spun 360 degrees before coming to rest by the side of runway 28L.
 Horrified onlookers could only watch as a huge fireball briefly erupted upon impact, followed by a dark plume of smoke as the aircraft came to a halt.

-However she was initially told to hold off, as the pilots tried desperately to make contact with the tower.
+However, she was initially told to hold off as the pilots tried desperately to contact the tower.
 An announcement was made telling passengers to remain calm and in their seats.
-Over 90 seconds later, after a crew member at Door 2L spotted fire, the call was finally made to evacuate the jet.
+Over 90 seconds later, after a crew member at Door 2L spotted the fire, the call was finally made to evacuate the jet.

 The two pinned beneath the emergency chutes struggled in vain to free themselves.
 One was eventually rescued by a pilot who used the crash axe to release her just moments before she suffocated.
 The second, trapped at door 2R was also eventually freed, “I grabbed a knife passengers had eaten with from a cart and handed it to the co-pilot and he punctured it” Yoon-Hye later said.

 There are no procedures in our manuals or in our training, for us to follow in this type of emergency.
 The crew that day acted on impulse to free their trapped colleagues and drag them to safety.